Brigham Young University

 10:30-11:30AM: Proof of Concept/Asset Development Programs

-3:30PM-5PM: Common Challenge Breakouts Breakout rooms by program type and interest areas.
-A great opportunity to bounce around and build connections with others that are interested in the more nuanced challenges with gap fund and accelerator programs
+Breakout rooms by program type and interest areas.
+A great opportunity to bounce around and build connections with others that are interested in the more nuanced challenges with gap fund and accelerator programs.
+Then we come back together for a debrief and sharing of solutions and opportunities.

-Food, Drinks, and Conversation on a rooftop overlooking the French Quarter.
+Food, Drinks, and Conversation on a Troubadour Hotel rooftop overlooking the French Quarter.
 An in-person mixer.
 Yes, please!

 10-11AM CT: Corporate Innovation